-The National Biosecurity Committee is currently developing a national biosecurity strategy to provide a strategic direction for Australia’s biosecurity system through to 2030.
-Find out more, including how you can be involved.
+The National Biosecurity Committee is developing a national biosecurity strategy to provide a strategic direction for Australia’s biosecurity system.

 The National Biosecurity Committee (NBC) is formally established under the Intergovernmental Agreement on Biosecurity (IGAB).
 The IGAB was signed on 13 January, with a revised IGAB (IGAB2) coming into effect in January 2019.
 The Commonwealth and all states and territories are signatories to the IGAB2, which was developed in response to the recommendations of the 2017 Priorities for Australia’s biosecurity system report.